Desktop Published Historical Wargames

 D = All units in the target hex are disrupted.

 DD = One unit in the target hex receives a DD result.
-Owning player chooses which unit.
-All other units are disrupted.
+Owning player

-Note: If a unit has a D (disrupted) already and suffers another D result, a DD counter is placed on it.
-If a unit with a D suffers a DD result, it is eliminated.
+a DD counter is placed on it.
+If a unit with a D suffers a DD result,

 6.2 Defensive Fire

-Artillery units may conduct defensive fire.
-Artillery units conducting defensive fire may bombard enemy units adjacent to friendly units and within range.
+defensive fire may bombard enemy units adjacent to friendly units and

 6.3 Restrictions